gwu-libraries/launchpad/README.md

    See https://code.djangoproject.com/ticket/15313#comment:4 for more details and a helpful response by a core Django developer advocating this approach over our previous Django-patching madness.

+   If Oracle throws a access denied or Apache displays permissions error set directory permissions for launchpad/ and subdirectories as required.

 - - -